In-situ Straining of Epitaxial Freestanding Ferroic Films by a MEMS Device: Introduction

 In many classes of materials, strain can couple into several ferroic orders, allowing one to control it by deforming the material, or to strain the material by controlling the ferroic order through its conjugate field \cite{Spaldin2005, Eerenstein2006}.
 Examples of these classes of materials include piezoelectric (strain couples to the ferroelectric order) and magnetoelastic (strain couples to the magnetic order) systems, both of which not only have widespread everyday applications, but are also of interest in fundamental research, making the understanding of the behavior of the coupling between strain and other ferroic orders at the nanoscale of great interest.

-Examples of magnetoelastic effects whose investigation requires a microscopy technique include the study of domain wall and vortex dynamics as a function of applied strain \cite{Finizio2017, Foerster2017, Filianina2019}, the study of strain-induced phase transitions in antiferromagnetic materials \cite{Jani2024, Harrison2025}, and the investigation of the the effect of strain on the coupling mechanisms in ferroic systems \cite{Haykal2020, Zhao2006, Hu2016, Meyer2024, Wang2025, Segantini2025}.
+Examples of magnetoelastic effects, the investigation of which requires a microscopy technique include the study of domain wall and vortex dynamics as a function of applied strain \cite{Finizio2017, Foerster2017, Filianina2019}, the study of strain-induced phase transitions in antiferromagnetic materials \cite{Jani2024, Harrison2025}, and the investigation of the effect of strain on the coupling mechanisms in ferroic systems \cite{Haykal2020, Zhao2006, Hu2016, Meyer2024, Wang2025, Segantini2025}.
 Their investigation requires the combination of a non-invasive microscopy technique able to resolve nanometric features with contrast mechanisms that allow for the visualization of the desired ferroic order.
-Thanks to the possibility of combining non-invasive imaging with strong dichroic contrast mechanisms (X-ray magnetic circular and linear dichroism - XMCD/XLD), with the possibility of attaining nanometric resolutions, and with the option to apply \textit{in-situ} excitations, soft X-ray microscopy techniques such as photoemission electron microscopy (PEEM) \cite{Buzzi2013, Finizio2014, Filianina2019}, scanning transmission X-ray microscopy (STXM) \cite{Finizio2017, Jani2024, Harrison2025}, and X-ray ptychography \cite{Butcher2024, Neethirajan2024} are an ideal match.
+Thanks to the possibility of combining non-invasive imaging with strong dichroic contrast mechanisms (X-ray magnetic circular or X-ray linear dichroism - XMCD/XLD), with the possibility of attaining nanometric resolutions, and with the option to apply \textit{in-situ} excitations, soft X-ray microscopy techniques such as photoemission electron microscopy (PEEM) \cite{Buzzi2013, Finizio2014, Filianina2019}, scanning transmission X-ray microscopy (STXM) \cite{Finizio2017, Jani2024, Harrison2025}, and X-ray ptychography \cite{Butcher2024, Neethirajan2024} are an ideal match.
 In this work, we will concentrate on STXM and ptychography.

 STXM and X-ray ptychography are transmission microscopy techniques.
-Due to the low penetration depth of soft X-rays, only sample thicknesses well below the micrometer can be investigated.
-By using phase contrast imaging at photon energies below the elemental absorption edges of the sample, the thickness that can still be imaged with dichroic contrast can be extended to the micrometer range \cite{Neethirajan2024}, but not significantly beyond that.
-Therefore, the standard method employed for straining a sample in non-transmission microscopy techniques, i.e. by means of a piezoelectric crystal actuator \cite{Finizio2014, Buzzi2013, Foerster2017}, cannot be used for transmission X-ray microscopy due to the non-negligible thickness of the piezoelectric crystal.
+Due to the low penetration depth of soft X-rays, only sample thicknesses under one micrometer can be investigated.
+Using phase contrast imaging at photon energies below the elemental absorption edges of the sample, the thickness that can still be imaged with dichroic contrast can be extended to the micrometer range \cite{Neethirajan2024}, but not significantly beyond that.
+Therefore, the standard method employed for straining samples in non-transmission microscopy techniques, i.e. by means of a piezoelectric crystal actuator \cite{Finizio2014, Buzzi2013, Foerster2017}, cannot be used for transmission X-ray microscopy due to the non-negligible thickness of the piezoelectric crystal.